PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 Measuring product-market fit requires a _combination_ of leading and lagging indicators.

 **Leading indicators**, are predictive.
-A surge in organic growth and positive word-of-mouth suggests product-market fit, but can't confirm it.
-They include:
+For example, a surge in organic growth and positive word-of-mouth suggests product-market fit, but can't confirm it.
-- **Organic word-of-mouth growth** – Growth not linked to paid promotions
-- **User feedback & PMF Survey** – Direct feedback from users
-- **Meaningful user engagement** – Users experiencing real value

 **Lagging indicators** confirm whether you have product-market fit.
 They're more reliable, particularly if they're linked to financial performance.
-They include:
-- **Retention curve** – Evidence users are coming back
-- **Burn multiple** – Evidence you're growing sustainably
-- **CLV/CAC ratio** – Can you acquire customers for less than they cost to support?

 We recommend a minimum of three to start with – likely two leading indicators and one lagging indicator – and adding more when you need.

 Why a minimum of three?
 Because of what Brian Balfour, a serial co-founder and a former VP of Growth at Hubspot, calls The Trifecta:[^1]